-- 155. Publications that Forest and the other Publication Sub-Enterprise participants distributed as part of their publication strategy intentionally misrepresented Forest's role in the creation and sponsorship of the publications.
+- 156. Publications that Forest and the other Publication Sub-Enterprise participants distributed as part of their publication strategy intentionally misrepresented Forest's role in the creation and sponsorship of the publications.
 Physicians who reviewed these publications were led to believe that the publications were the independent, unbiased research of the authors of the articles.
-They were not made aware of the fact that Forest had in fact solicited these articles or that they had paid significant sums of money in various forms to the physician authors to induce them to make favorable statements about Celexa and Lexapro. - 156.
-The Publication Sub-Enterprise participants, including, but not limited to, Mary Prescott, Natasha Mitchner, BSMG, Weber Shandwick, the Prescott Group, Jeffrey Lawrence, Bill Heydorn and other Forest employees from Forest's in-house medical communications group, ghostwrote the Celexa Study 18, which was published in the American Journal of Psychiatry under the title of "Placebo-controlled Trial of Citalopram for the Treatment of Pediatric Major

-Depressive Disorder."
-In conspiring to draft and publish Celexa Study 18, the Publication Sub-Enterprise participants communicated by email or telephone in furtherance of the Enterprise.

-157. In an email from Mary Prescott, an executive and employee of the Prescott Group, Weber Shandwick, and BSMG at all relevant times, to Jeff Lawrence, Mary Prescott admits the Wagner article was ghostwritten, stating:
+They were not made aware of the fact that Forest had in fact solicited these articles or that they had paid significant sums of money in various forms to the physician authors to induce them to make favorable statements about Celexa and Lexapro. - 157.
+The Publication Sub-Enterprise participants, including, but not limited to, Mary Prescott, Natasha Mitchner, BSMG, Weber Shandwick, the Prescott Group, Bill Heydorn and other Forest employees from Forest's in-house medical communications group, ghostwrote Celexa Study 18, which was published in the American Journal of Psychiatry under the title of "Placebo-controlled Trial of Citalopram for the Treatment of Pediatric Major Depressive Disorder."
+In conspiring to draft and publish Celexa Study 18, the Publication Sub-Enterprise participants communicated by wire and mail in furtherance of the Enterprises. - 158.
+In an email from Mary Prescott, an executive and employee of the Prescott Group, Weber Shandwick, and BSMG, to Jeff Lawrence, Mary Prescott admits the Wagner article was ghostwritten, stating: